csh802/csh802.github.io/_pages/about.md

 <video src="/files/access control system.mp4" position= "absolute" width="100%" height="100%" controls="controls"></video>

-# A glance to the future
+# A glance into the future
 Now I'm preparing entrance exams for postgraduate, aiming at [South China University of Technology](https://www.scut.edu.cn/new/).
 I'm looking forward to join the brand new environment and cooperate with new friends!